Application

 An ESB is represented by an asset of the asset-type "Technical Component", which is part of Txture's default data model for the Cloud Transformation use case.

-Txture offers a variety of options to retrieve data from its repository.
+Txture offers a variety of options to retrieve data from its Repository.

 While Txture offers multiple ways to import existing data or to crowd-source data, it can still be necessary to manually enter data.